Philippine Trademarks: Benefits, Rights, Registration and Maintenance

 A generic or common word is very indistinct.

-Take as an example a barbershop trying to register the mark “Barbero”.
+Take, for example, a barbershop trying to register the mark “Barbero”.

-This is a very common or generic word – it is likely to be denied.
+This is a very common or generic word; it is likely to be denied.

-A descriptive mark that describes the product might be a little better but still it must be distinct for the mark to be registered.
+A descriptive mark that describes the product might be a little better, but still, it must be distinct for the mark to be registered.

 For example, a milk tea shop with a descriptive mark called “Cold Drinks”.